Professional wrestling tag team match types: Scramble cage

 A match held inside a cage with wooden platforms in each of the corners for "high risk" moves.
 All men are allowed inside and outside of the cage.
 The match begins with two teams with another entering every two minutes.
 The match cannot be won until every team is in the match.

 Tag team battle royal

 This match is conducted similarly to a battle royal.
 If a wrestler is thrown over the ring ropes, both they and their partner are eliminated from the match.
 In most cases both wrestlers are considered active at the same time and there are no tags, as in a tornado tag team match.
 Another variation of the tag team battle royal was used during the 2011 WWE draft, where the wrestler's team has to eliminate all members of the opposing team, much like an elimination tag team match where the losing wrestler of a team, who just got thrown over the ring ropes with both feet on the floor, must return to his locker room.
 In this variation, the team consists of more than 2 men, all of whom are legal at the same time.
+Another variation, called the Bada Bing Bada Boom Battle Royal, starts off as a standard tag team battle royal until the final two teams face each other in the usual tag team match.